MilaTost/ExpEvo_with_replicated_selection/README.md

 - [Generate pileup and SNP calling](https://github.com/dpwickland/GB-eaSy#step-5-and-6-generate-pileup-and-call-snps)
 - Filtering for quality parameters <br /> <br />

 This bash-script was run on every sequenced plate separately, since every sequenced plate had it's own adapters and the same set of barcodes was used for all sequenced plates in our case.
-The *Demultiplexing* and *Alignement to the reference genome* steps were conducted by the <Demultiplexing_and_alignement_to_the_reference_genome.bash> script. <br /> <br />
+The *Demultiplexing* and *Alignement to the reference genome* steps were conducted by the `Demultiplexing_and_alignement_to_the_reference_genome.bash` script. <br /> <br />
 The *Generate Pileup*,*SNP calling* and *Filtering for quality parameters* were run for all sequencing runs together.
 The *Filtering for quality parameters* was changed a lot and differed from the GB-eaSy pipline introduced by [Wickland et al. 2013](https://github.com/dpwickland/GB-eaSy).
-The  *Generate Pileup*,*SNP calling* and *Filtering for quality parameters* steps were conducted by the <Demultiplexing_and_alignement_to_the_reference_genome.bash> script.
+The  *Generate Pileup*,*SNP calling* and *Filtering for quality parameters* steps were conducted by the `Pileup_SNP_calling_Filtering.bash` script.

 ## Filtering
 After the VCF file was created with the GB-eaSy pipeline from [Wickland et al. 2013](https://github.com/dpwickland/GB-eaSy) and filtered for some quality parameters we did some additional filtering in R.
-#### The filtering steps included:
+### The filtering steps included:
 - Filtering for individual samples with low coverage
 - Filtering for read depth per sample
 - Filtering for missingness
 - Removal of non-diallelic and non-polymorphic markers

-#### Loading of required packages and the VCF file:
+### Loading of required packages and the VCF file:
-Most of the function come from the <vcfR> package from [Knaus and Grünwald 2018](https://github.com/knausb/vcfR#:~:text=VcfR%20is%20an%20R%20package%20intended%20to%20allow,rapidly%20read%20from%20and%20write%20to%20VCF%20files.).
+Most of the function come from the `vcfR` package from [Knaus and Grünwald 2018](https://github.com/knausb/vcfR#:~:text=VcfR%20is%20an%20R%20package%20intended%20to%20allow,rapidly%20read%20from%20and%20write%20to%20VCF%20files.).
 The <vcfR> package from [Knaus and Grünwald 2018] works with S4 objects, therefore the syntax is quite different from "normal" R jargon.
 Most calculations and filtering steps over the entire set of markers were run by using the `mclapply()` function from the `parallel` package.
 We observed that the <mclapply()> function was extremly fast and efficient.
 ```{r}
 library(stringr)